 Number of majors

-In Fall 2019, the department had 250 majors across its four sequences.
-Those include advertising, journalism, photo-journalism, and journalism-public relations.
-In addition, the department has about 70 journalism minors and 80 advertising minors.
+In 2020-2021, the department had 199 majors across its four sequences.
+Those include advertising, journalism, photojournalism, and journalism-public relations.
+In addition, the department had 66 journalism minors and 61 advertising minors.
 The program also serves as a key interdisciplinary partner in the Integrative Public Relations program, the Multimedia Design program, and the Public Affairs program.
-The number of majors has dropped slightly in the last year.
-While advertising is the largest major, it numbers have lessened, and journalism has risen.
-Next in numbers is photojournalism followed by journalism, photojournalism, and journalism-PR.
+The number of majors are lower than in the previous year.
+Advertising is the largest major, followed by journalism, photojournalism, and finally, journalism-public relations.

 Retention and graduation rates

 The department's persistence rates are highlights.
 Persistence is defined as the percentage of students who return the next year to continue their studies.
 The second-year persistence rate in our majors for 2017-2018, the most recent academic year available, is 95.9 percent, 10% higher than the university average.
 The 3-year persistence rate for the 2016-2017 cohort was 80%.
 This is the same as the university, but Journalism recognizes that we must continually strive to improve those percentages.